sergioadair/Tic-Tac-Toe-3x3x3x3/README.md

 It requires the basic configuration for <graphics.h> to compile.

+- Controls:
+Arrow keys to move
+Space key to select

 - Made for the Computer programming class in Universidad de Sonora.